Girls and Video Games

-Oh Women, that beautiful 50% of the population which handle more than 50% of the small consumer´s money!
-Let´s go over a few quick facts related to girls and interactive computing:
+Women, that beautiful 50% of the population which handle more than 50% of the small consumer’s money!
+Let’s go over a couple quick facts related to girls and interactive computing:

-1. A sane woman will never enter a Micro, Game, Microplay -or whatever they are called.
-Have you payed attention to those places?
+1. No sane woman will ever enter a Micro, Game, Microplay -or whatever they are called.
+Have you seen those places?
 They are full of nerds, have enormous cardboard figures of a half naked Lara Croft on display -or worse: featuring a six-feet-high Mario!… If they were searching for ways to repel girls, they really nailed it.
+Unless games are offered for sale in formats, places and environments that are not directly obnoxious to girls, there will be no way to sell them anything… because they’ll never see the product in the first place.

-2. Girls are as able with the keyboard, mouse, steering wheel and, especially, joysticks (Yes, it is a joke.
-Yes, it is lame) as most of the guys I have the dubtious pleasure of knowing.
-So no, if they don´t like videogames it´s not because they have hands “too small” or any other foolish explanation alike.
+2. Girls are as able with the keyboard, mouse, steering wheel and joystick as most of the guys I have the dubious pleasure of knowing.
+So no, if they don’t like games it’s not because they have hands “too small” or any other foolish explanation alike.
 Actually, this is the real problem…

-About the second question, let me pose a hyperbolic hypothesis (which I will undo with counterexamples): girls simply don´t like videogames.
+Let me pose a hyperbolic hypothesis (which I will undo with counterexamples): girls simply don;t like videogames.
 Could this be possible?
-After all these 25 years of development, gamer culture, unforgettable characters, we´ve just “left them behind”?
-Let´s think about it:
+After all these 25 years of development, gamer culture, unforgettable characters, they’ve been just “left behind”?
+Let’s think about it:

 0. Tetris